Jaylouisw/ProjectCollatz/wiki/FAQ.md

 ### What is the Collatz Distributed Network?
 We're building the most comprehensive verification of the Collatz Conjecture ever attempted through distributed computing.
 Our network:
-- ✅ Verifies billions of integers using cryptographic proofs
+- ✅ Verifies integers using cryptographic proofs
-- ✅ Coordinates work across thousands of computers worldwide
+- ✅ Coordinates work across distributed computers
 - ✅ Maintains permanent, verifiable records of all computations
 - ✅ Provides a path toward mathematical proof or counterexample discovery